-A typical response to experiencing back pain is to take it easy—either staying in bed or at least stopping any activity that is at all strenuous.
-While this approach is understandable and may even be recommended in the short term, when done for more than a day or two it can actually undermine healing and worsen pain.
+While a typical response to back pain is to take it easy—either staying in bed or at least stopping any strenuous activity—resting for more than a day or two can actually undermine healing and worsen pain.

 In This Article: